-Routine maintenance: The preservation and upkeep of a structure, including all its appurtenances, in its original condition (or as subsequently improved) insofar as practical, including any activity intended to maintain an existing condition or to prevent deterioration.
+Routine maintenance: The preservation and upkeep of a structure, including all its appurtenances, including any activity intended to maintain an existing condition or to prevent deterioration.
 Examples include: cleaning, lubrication, spot painting, dirt and debris removal, and application of protective systems.
 Additional routine maintenance activities include the restoration of certain elements, including all its appurtenances, to its original condition (or as subsequently improved) insofar as practical, any activity intended to correct the effects of minor material deterioration by restoring the element.
 Routine Maintenance repairs are generally defined as repairs to bridge elements that are structurally sound (i.e., no loss of strength), but may have minor section loss, cracking, spalling, or scour.
 These conditions will have "fair", "satisfactory", or "good" condition ratings.
 Minor repairs include localized material restoration of: